Trainings for Low-Resource Settings in the USA

 Application

 It is recommended to coordinate and submit one consolidated application on behalf of the relevant units within the organisation.
 Details of your situation can be provided.
-If further clarification is needed, additional discussion via email is available.
+If further clarification is needed, additional discussion via email is available at scholarships@appliedepi.org.